Metal-Only ECO

 User-Specified Gate Regions

-Supported Types of Physical Resources
+Types of Supported Physical Resources

 APR Flow Support